tpoisot/tpoisot.github.io/_posts/2011-07-18-innge-network-this-is-on.markdown

 author: Tim
 layout: post
 title: 'INNGE network : this is on!'
+summary: blog
-summary: Next-generation ecology has a new network.
+chapo: Next-generation ecology has a new network.
 Spread the word!
 tags:
 - INNGE
 ---